Bejdenn/grips-gateway/README.md

 # grips-gateway

 grips-gateway is a web handler that acts as a gateway for incoming GRIPS course searches.
 This service is useful when combined with applications like Alfred or others, that support setting web query templates.
-The gateway is designed to be used in a serverless function.

 ## How is it working?